fratim/skeletons/README.md

+The code of this experimental repositroy has mostly been merged into https://github.com/Rhoana/blockbased_synapseaware.

 This repository enables topological thinning of connectomics data, guarateeing a one-to-open correspondence of skeleton endpoints and synapses.
 Input:
  1. Segmentation volume saved in blocks (h5 files)